thoughtbot/guides/style/README.md

 * Order factory attributes: implicit attributes, explicit attributes, child factory definitions.
 Each section's attributes are alphabetical.
 * Order factory definitions alphabetically by factory name.
+* Place helper methods for feature specs directly in a top-level `Features` module.
 * Prefer `eq` to `==` in RSpec.
 * Separate setup, exercise, verification, and teardown phases with newlines.
 * Use an `it` example for each execution path through the method.
 * Use one factories.rb file per project.
 * Use [stubs and spies](http://goo.gl/EciDJ) (not mocks) in isolated tests.
+* Use a single level of abstraction within scenarios.
+* Use names like `ROLE_ACTION_spec.rb`, such as `user_changes_password_spec.rb`, for feature spec file names.
+* Use only one `feature` block per feature spec file.
+* Use scenario titles that describe the success and failure paths.
+* Use spec/features to store feature specs.
+* Use spec/support/features for support code related to feature specs.

 Objective-C
 -----------